I'm feeling really excited.

 So, yeah, we're pretty excited for him.

-Yeah, but you got to go up there see that?
+Yeah, but you got to go up there, see that?

-His curiosity about what's happe to winter in New Hampshire came from a photograph, this pho But I think back to that initial that I saw flipping through the album with my grandpa a year ago, and just seeing those pictures o as a kid next to these massive snow banks drifts, these old black and whit and just being really inspired and wanting to learn more about wanting to learn more about my g his connection to the winter lan Am I supposed to be looking at t Or just yapping?
+But I think back to that initial photo that I saw flipping through the photo album with my grandpa a year ago, and just seeing those pictures of him as a kid next to these massive snow banks and snow drifts, these old black and white photos and just being really inspired and wanting to learn more about winter, wanting to learn more about my grandpa and his connection to the winter landscape.

 You can just look at me.